neverinfamous/postgres-mcp/tests/README.md

 Integration tests are automatically run against:
 - **PostgreSQL 13**: Oldest supported version (minimum compatibility)
-- **PostgreSQL 17**: Latest stable version (current production recommendation)
+- **PostgreSQL 18**: Latest stable version (current production recommendation)

 The test fixture builds custom Docker images with the `hypopg` extension for index optimization testing.
-Default version for manual testing is PostgreSQL 17 (see `tests/Dockerfile.postgres-hypopg`).
+Default version for manual testing is PostgreSQL 18 (see `tests/Dockerfile.postgres-hypopg`).

+**Note**: Integration tests are automatically skipped on Windows due to known compatibility issues between psycopg's `AsyncConnectionPool` and Windows event loops.
+All unit tests pass on Windows.
+Integration tests run successfully on Linux and macOS.